 - Dangerous electrical faults can be discovered that could become the source of a fire

-- The presence of pests that are tunneling through insulation reducing energy efficiency
+- The presence of pests that are tunneling through insulation reduces energy efficiency

 - Rodent infestations